anasen-collab/analysis/SiCal/RelativeCal/QQQ/readme.md

 Detector number, Front channel, Slope
 The first line of `.dat` files is a dummy line.
 The QQQ detectors correspond to detectors number 0-3.
 Each detector has 32 channels (0-31).
+Each calibration file should have 129 lines, including the header line.

 The `.dat` files are included in the repository as an example.
 The run-to-run changes in the `.dat` files are excuded by `.gitignore`.
 To force the updated files to be saved to the repository, use the command `git add -f file.dat`.

+For reference, a trivial calibration file can be generated with the file `QQQRelativeGain_ini.C` in the [saves](saves) directory.
+This program is run using the command `root -l QQQRelativeGain_ini.C`

 ### Procedure
 The QQQ detectors are double-sidded silicon strip detectors divided into rings and wedges.
 The detector is gain-matched section-by-section.
 First, the front sections are gain-matched to a particular back section.
 Then, the remaining back sections are gain-matched to the back section used in the first step.